OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/cloudsmith-feed.md

 ### Publish Package {#publish-package}

-Finally you can publish (or upload) your package to Cloudsmith usig one of the following commands:
+Finally you can publish (or upload) your package to Cloudsmith using one of the following commands:

 ```shell NuGet
 nuget push PACKAGE_NAME-PACKAGE_VERSION.nupkg -Source example-repo -ApiKey API-KEY